actionwatcher/MorseCodeX/README.md

 Summary

-This application is somewhat similar to RufzXP that I wanted for myself on Mac.
-Though since it is python it should work on Widnows and Linux.
+MorseCodeX is somewhat similar to RufzXP that I wanted for myself on Mac.
+Though since it is Python it should work on Widnows and Linux as well.
+I extended the capabilities so it can be used to pactice contest environment for both calls and messages.
 The data source is selectable and can be SCP(supercheck partial), text (every message in separate line) or call history files.
 Format of the file determined automatically.
 In case of call history files the application extracts only message part it randomly select names for entries without names.
-The application supports English and Cyrrillic characters data sources
+The application supports English and Cyrrillic characters data sources for V1.

 Installation

-Python 3.6 + required
+Python 3.9 + required (it can be used with lower version of Python but coloring of the result screens will be incorrect due to a bug in tkinter)
 Following packages (channel::package) with all the dependencies need to be installed:
 * conda-forge::python-sounddevice (numpy will be installed as dependency)
 * only for macs: tkmacosx (that needs to be installed through pip3: pip3 install tkmacosx)

-Training files are supercheck partials or call history files from N1MM thus the trainging will be on callsignes or exchange messages.
+Training files are supercheck partials or call history files from N1MM+ logger website thus the training will be on callsignes or exchange messages.
 However the same way one can form any text file.
 For example the most common 100 words or anything one desires.
 Another example can be exchanges for specific contests, letters, numbers, mix and groups.

 Several message source files are povided for your convinuence.